awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-logstash.md

 # Loading data into Amazon OpenSearch Service with Logstash<a name="managedomains-logstash"></a>

 The open source version of Logstash \(Logstash OSS\) provides a convenient way to use the bulk API to upload data into your Amazon OpenSearch Service domain\.
 The service supports all standard Logstash input plugins, including the Amazon S3 input plugin\.
-OpenSearch Service currently supports three Logstash output plugins, depending on your Logstash version, authentication method, and whether your domain is running Elasticsearch or OpenSearch:
+OpenSearch Service currently supports the following Logstash output plugins depending on your Logstash version, authentication method, and whether your domain is running Elasticsearch or OpenSearch:
 + Standard Elasticsearch plugin
 + [logstash\-output\-amazon\_es](https://github.com/opensearch-project/logstash-output-opensearch), which uses IAM credentials to sign and export Logstash events to OpenSearch Service
 + [logstash\-output\-opensearch](https://github.com/opensearch-project/logstash-output-opensearch), which currently only supports basic authentication

-The following table describes the compatibility between various authentication mechanisms and Logstash output plugins:
+The following tables describe the compatibility between various authentication mechanisms and Logstash output plugins\.

 ## <a name="logstash-prereq"></a>